linkmalloc/proudbisayabai.ph/_posts/2026-04-16-apriel-smith-stuns-in-queen-of-the-fluvial-costume-at-miss-universe-philippines-2026-showcase.md

 author: PBB Admin
 author2: ''
 layout: post
-title: >-
-  Apriel Smith Stuns in “Queen of the Fluvial” Costume at Miss Universe Philippines 2026 Showcase
+title: Apriel Smith Stuns in “Queen of the Fluvial” at MUPH 2026
 description: >-
   Cebu City’s pride, Apriel Smith, captivates with her stunning “Queen of the Fluvial” national costume for the Miss Universe Philippines 2026 National